inivekin/WelcomeToMoonPrison-tmh/README.md

 A text-based game playable in a web browser, written in Javascript for The Minute Hour.

 ## To test:
-Download the foler and run index.html in a web browser.
+Download the folder and run index.html in a web browser, you will probably have to use a local server.
+Using npm:

+  `npm install http-server -g`

+  `http-server . -p 8000`

 ## Development status:
 It is in extremely early stages.
 There are likely ugly or nonsensical patches of code as I have not had much experience with Javascript yet.
 Feel free to be as critical as possible as I need as many problems as possible to tackle so I can to learn quicker.